You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 What other organisations may be of help?

-• Clinical commissioning groups (CCGs): Clinical commissioning groups pay for and monitor services provided by NHS trusts.
-Complaints can be made to the relevant CCG instead of us, if you prefer.
-Please ask us for contact details of the relevant CCG(s) or see www.england.nhs.uk/ccg-details for more information.
+• Integrated Care Boards (ICBs): Responsible for commissioning and overseeing services provided by NHS trusts.
+If you prefer, complaints can be directed to the relevant ICB instead of us.
+Please ask us for contact details of the appropriate ICB(s), or visit www.england.nhs.uk/integratedcare for more information.

 • Parliamentary and Health Service Ombudsman (PHSO): The PHSO makes final decisions on complaints that have not been resolved by the NHS in England and UK government departments.
 They share findings from their casework to help Parliament scrutinise public service providers.
 They also share their findings more widely to help drive improvements in public services and complaint handling.
 If you are not satisfied with the response to a complaint, you can ask the PHSO to investigate.
 See www.ombudsman.org.uk or call 0345 015 4033 for more information.